snototter/viren2d/docs/source/index.rst

 **What is it good for?**
-  This library is primarily designed to overlay *detections, trajectories, text, arrows* and more on image data.
-Additionally, it can be used as a simplistic drawing toolbox, if basic shapes are all you need.
+   This library is designed to overlay *detections, trajectories, hand & body poses* and more on image data.
+Additionally, it provides interfaces to colorize input useful to inspect or highlight structure in your data.
+   Finally, it can be used as a simplistic drawing toolbox, if basic shapes are all you need.

 **How to get started?**